Just be glad it's him, not you...

 But you'd be the only man on Earth who couldn't enjoy Tom Cruise."

-Thomas Cruise Mapother IV (pronounced /ˈtɒməs ˈkruːz ˈmeɪpɒθər/; born July 3, 1962), better known by his screen name of Tom Cruise, is an American actor and film producer.
+Thomas Cruise Mapother IV (pronounced /ˈtɒməs ˈkruːz ˈmeɪpɒθər/; born July 3, 1962 in Syracuse, New York), better known by his screen name of Tom Cruise, is an American actor and film producer.

 Forbes magazine ranked him as the world's most powerful celebrity in 2006.
 During his career he has been nominated for three Academy Awards and won three Golden Globe Awards.
 His first leading role was in Risky Business, and since then he is known for playing cocky, charismatic heroes, although sometimes stepping outside his comfort zone.
 He's famous for his dedication to the job, every film has him either driving, motorcycling, flying, climbing, acrobatics and running.
 And he does the majority of these stunts himself, not relying on stunt doubles for them.
 Especially his running, which happens in nearly every movie.

-Every few years he attracts some attention through some unusual antics that puts him into the tabloids, such as his outspoken adherence to the Church of Scientology; and his high profile marriage to Nicole Kidman, high profile relationship with Penélope Cruz, and high profile marriage to Katie Holmes, which all slowly fell apart.
+Every few years he attracts some attention through some unusual antics that puts him into the tabloids, such as his outspoken adherence to the Church of Scientology; and his high-profile marriage to Mimi Rogers, his high profile marriage to Nicole Kidman, high profile relationship with Penélope Cruz, and high profile marriage to Katie Holmes, which all slowly fell apart.
 He is generally very friendly, but his intensity leads to some Memetic Mutation moments in interviews that takes time to dissipate.
 Including jumping on Oprah's couch telling her how much he loves Katie Holmes.